keith-turner/nanoop/bulk-test.md

 milliseconds.
 The `Accumulo method` column is the accumulo method that called DFS code OR the method at the bottom of the stack.

+This instrumentation shows that around 40K RPCs were made to import 10K files.
+The tserver made 30K RPCs and the master made 10K RPCs.

 ## Tablet Server

 NN method|Accumulo method|Count|min time|max time|avg time